intsystems/2026-Project-Own/README.md

 ## Abstract

 Over the past year, the Muon method has gained substantial popularity in deep learning.
-In its standard form, Muon computes (an approximation to) the polar decomposition of a weight matrix at each iteration and applies an update using the resulting orthogonal factor.
-A natural direction for further development is to reduce the per-step cost by avoiding decompositions of the full weight matrix.
+In its standard form, Muon computes an approximation to the polar decomposition of a weight matrix at each iteration and applies an update using the resulting orthogonal factor, which introduces additional computational overhead.
+We propose [...] as a more efficient alternative and show, through pretraining experiments on several models, that it reduces computational cost while preserving the key optimization benefits of Muon.
-In this project, we focus on improving the efficiency of the Muon optimizer.
-Our goal is to reduce the number of arithmetic operations per optimization step without materially degrading training quality.
-We plan to achieve this through a set of matrix-structured heuristics: instead of decomposing the entire weight matrix, we will operate on compressed representations (for example, submatrices, low-rank sketches, or other structured approximations) that retain the information most relevant to the update.
-We will systematically evaluate which matrix decompositions and approximation schemes provide the best trade-off between computational savings and optimization performance.

 ## Citation